The World-Mind Hypothesis

 If the proposed self-similarity of the evolution of life and that of reason can indeed be shown to exist, it will disprove the classical hypothesis that evolution is merely driven by chance mutation and survival of the fittest, and aims for nothing.
 The logical conclusion of life-mind similarity is that evolution gravitates toward a previously established attractor (and an attractor is the point of maximum entropy at which a dynamic system must eventually settle).

 The fields of biology, psychology, sociology and economy should subsequently be found to be highly similar, and to operate by means of the same basic principles, and according to the same basic structures.
 This would in turn mean that these fields could be used to explain each other, and ultimately explain mankind's most intimate nature.
-It's the hope of the author that the world-mind hypothesis might prove portent enough to lead to a new chapter in psychology and psychotherapy: one based on mapping and maintaining mental ecosystems.
+It's the hope of us here at Abarim Publications that the world-mind hypothesis might prove portent enough to lead to a new chapter in psychology and psychotherapy: one based on synthetically mapping and maintaining natural and organic mental ecosystems.

 According to the most dominant theories, life emerged when increasingly complex chemical compounds allowed spontaneous prokaryogenesis.
 Prokaryotes, such as bacteria, are the simplest form of life; single cells which contain little more than a DNA filled nucleoid (a nucleus without a nuclear membrane).
 During the prokaryotic era, earth's atmosphere was permeated with prokaryotic waste, which included oxygen and which in turn caused a genetic and behavioral reaction in the prokaryotes: they began to form complex colonies which in turn called for specialization.